LagoLunatic/dsvrandom/README.md

 Q: I fell into a pit and can't get back out without jump upgrades!

-A: Check your inventory if you're using any of the room/map randomization options or the portrait randomizer option.
+A: Check your inventory if you're using the map randomizer, starting room randomizer, or the portrait randomizer.
 You have a magical ticket that doesn't get consumed when used, so you can use that to return to your starting room any time you get trapped like this.
 But if you're not using any of those options you won't have an infinitely usable magical ticket, in which case you may want to report this as a bug.

-Q: I can't make the jump in the room after Flying Armor.

-A: You can make the jump without any souls by doing a backdash jump off the very edge: http://i.imgur.com/ZXSHMcw.gif

 Q: I have double jump, but I can't progress in Minera Prison Island without Magnes.